gadam/module_12_challenge/README.md

   * Derogatory marks (as a number)
   * Total debt and
   * Loan status

 The model will predict the loan status based on the above features.
-After designating `loan status` as the target label. the data will be split between a `training` set and a `testing` set with the `training` set roughly being `25%` of the original.
+After designating `loan status` as the target label, the data will be split between a `training` set and a `testing` set with the `training` set roughly being `25%` of the original.

-The stages of the machine learning process includes an initial run using the `Logistic Regression` classifier algorithm to train the model.
+The stages of the machine learning process include an initial run using the `Logistic Regression` classifier algorithm to train the model.
 The results of this initial run are then reviewed by examining the `confusion matrix` and its `classification report`.
 This will then be followed by another run after the training data is `oversampled` in order to get a better representation of the `high-risk` group.
 The performance of both models will then be compared.

 ## Results